Here at All Things New Again in Leesburg, Virginia, we love finding new paint products.

 Melissa is an artist who creates beautiful things out of up cycled wine bottles.
 She drilled a hole into the glass, filled the bottles with lights and added a fancy topper when she got home.
 Look how they shine!

 The next two projects were created by Amber who has Mad Decoupage Skills after taking our Paper Pizazz decoupage workshop when it was offered this summer.
+We sell a variety of pretty decoupage papers here in our online store.
+Amber used paper napkins for her projects.
 The peacock feathers on this table look like they were hand painted.
 They blend into the wood so perfectly.

 Amber also jazzed up this little chest of drawers by decoupaging paper napkins onto the drawers.
 Pretty in pink!